 To level up, this email by Action rocket is a fun and enjoyable experience for the email geeks.
 We loved it and expected to see such creative emails during seasonal campaigns.

 There you have it.
-Some of the most splendid trends that you’ll see more of in the coming months in 2022.
+Some of the most splendid trends that you’ll see more of in the coming months in 2023.
 But, don’t sit back and enjoy these trends.
-Pick up your tools and start designing emails by experimenting with bolder fonts, simpler layouts, and wavier transitions or go through this detiled guide to know how you can create a great email design system with examples.
+Pick up your tools and start designing emails system by experimenting with bolder fonts, simpler layouts, and wavier transitions or go through this detiled guide to know how you can create a great email design system with examples.

 And while we are on this subject, have you checked out our 7 email marketing trends post yet?
 It’ll give you a holistic view of how to incorporate these designs in your next email marketing campaigns.
 Try this lethal combination of trending designs and email marketing today for better results.